 What payment options are available?

 Direct Debit is the preferred payment option.
 Payments can be made weekly, fortnightly, monthly or quarterly using the Bank Direct Debit authority system on your cheque, savings or credit card account.
-Authority forms for this method are available from your school, the SCEA office, or may be downloaded here.
+Authority forms for this method are available from your school, the SCEA office, and below.

 Alternatively, payments may be made by the following methods at your local school, or at the SCEA office located at 1 Padbury Terrace, Midland.